Client-Conditional Federated Learning via Local Training Data Statistics: Introduction

 All three categories share a common weakness: they \emph{discover} client similarity from model behavior---gradient directions, loss values, or weight distances---which becomes unreliable when individual clients have little data (sparsity) or when heterogeneity has multiple simultaneous dimensions.
 Furthermore, the discovery process itself---exchanging cluster assignments, model similarity scores, or pairwise loss evaluations---can disclose sensitive information about clients' data distributions beyond what standard federated averaging reveals.

 In this paper, we take a fundamentally different approach.
 Instead of discovering client relationships, we \emph{characterize} each client's data distribution directly.
-Each client computes a compact vector of PCA eigenvalues on its local data---a low-dimensional fingerprint capturing the principal modes of variation in its joint feature-label distribution.
+Each client computes a compact vector of PCA eigenvalues on its local data, capturing the principal modes of variation in its joint feature-label distribution.
 A single global model is then conditioned on this statistics vector via concatenation before the fully-connected layers, enabling it to adapt its predictions to each client's distribution.
 No separate models are maintained, no cluster structure is discovered, and no client statistics are communicated.

-Our contributions are: \begin{enumerate} \item A method that conditions a single federated model on locally-computed training data PCA statistics, requiring \textbf{zero additional communication} beyond standard FL (Sec.~\ref{sec:method}). \item A comprehensive evaluation across \textbf{97 configurations}: 4~heterogeneity types (label shift, covariate shift, concept shift, combined), 4~datasets, 7~baselines, and sparsity ranging from 6{,}000 to 200 samples per client (Sec.~\ref{sec:experiments}). \item Evidence that \textbf{continuous distribution statistics outperform discrete cluster knowledge}: our method surpasses the Oracle baseline (which knows true cluster assignments) by 1--6\% on combined heterogeneity, because continuous statistics capture variation that a discrete cluster ID cannot (Sec.~\ref{sec:claim2}). \item Demonstration of \textbf{unique sparsity robustness}: our method maintains near-constant accuracy as client data decreases 20-fold from 6{,}000 to 200 samples, while all other tested methods degrade by 6--85\% (Sec.~\ref{sec:claim3}). \end{enumerate}
+Our contributions are: \begin{enumerate} \item A method that conditions a single federated model on locally-computed training data PCA statistics, requiring \textbf{no additional communication or disclosure of client information} beyond standard FL (Sec.~\ref{sec:method}). \item A comprehensive evaluation across \textbf{97 configurations}: 4~heterogeneity types (label shift, covariate shift, concept shift, combined), 4~datasets, 7~baselines, and sparsity ranging from 6{,}000 to 200 samples per client (Sec.~\ref{sec:experiments}). \item Evidence that \textbf{continuous distribution statistics outperform discrete cluster knowledge}: our method surpasses the Oracle baseline (which knows true cluster assignments) by 1--6\% on combined heterogeneity, because continuous statistics capture variation that a discrete cluster ID cannot (Sec.~\ref{sec:claim2}). \item Demonstration of \textbf{unique sparsity robustness}: our method maintains near-constant accuracy as client data decreases 20-fold from 6{,}000 to 200 samples, while all other tested methods degrade by 6--85\% (Sec.~\ref{sec:claim3}). \end{enumerate}